tydaeus/notes/windows/powershell/powershell_common_tasks.md

 ## Get Script Directory
 In PowerShell 3.0+, automatic variable `$PSScriptRoot` will contain the dir of the current script.
 Note that this variable is populated *only* while running a script, and may also remain unpopulated under certain other conditions (e.g. invoking a script by reading its contents).
 If this variable is not populated, it will default to null, which will result in `C:\` acting as its value.

-## Using .NET Libraries
-You can use static methods from .NET libraries by referencing their FullName in  brackets and adding the method name after double colons: `[System.IO.Path]::GetExension("Filename.ext")`.

-Note that `System` can be dropped from the FullName: `[IO.Path]::GetExension("Filename.ext")`.

-In PowerShell 5.0+, the `using` statement is available to allow C#-like easy access to namespaces.
-E.g. `using namespace Long.NameSpace.Example.Name`.

 ## Set Constant
 ``` powershell
 # ReadOnly can be removed via Remove-Variable with the -Force parameter set